-Perf ormance outcomes Acceptable outcomes For assessable development P06 Development in the Mareeba local plan AO6 No acceptable outcome is provided. area (a) promotes and does not prejudice the ongoing operation of Mareeba as the major regional activity centre of the Shire; (b) provides growth or redevelopment in areas within close proximity to the (c) Town centre core precinct; locates Community facilities in accessible locations within walking distance of the Town centre core precinct; and contributes to the vibrancy and local P07 identity of the Mareeba community.
-AO7 Deve elopment does prejudice the future struction of the Mareeba Bypass.
-Development involving permanent buildings or structures does not occur on land affected by the Mareeba bypass element. elem elopment integrates the following nents identified on the Mareeba local maps: open space elements; indicative collector roads as higher order road linkages; indicative minor roads in a similar AO8 No acceptable outcome is provided. (d) design as shown as mapped; and possible connections as important road linkages between developments.
+Perfo ormance outcomes Acceptable outcomes For a assessable development PO6 Deve area: (a) promotes and does not prejudice the ongoing operation of Mareeba as the major regional activity centre of the AO6 No acceptable outcome is provided. (b) Shire; provides growth or redevelopment in areas within close proximity to the Town centre core precinct; locates Community facilities in (d) accessible locations within walking distance of the Town centre core precinct; and contributes to the vibrancy and local identity of the Mareeba community. elopment does prejudice the future truction of the Mareeba Bypass.
+AO7 Development involving permanent buildings or structures does not occur on land affected by the Mareeba bypass element. element (a) (b) (c) (d) elopment integrates the following ents identified on the Mareeba local maps: open space elements; indicative collector roads as higher order road linkages; indicative minor roads in a similar design as shown as mapped; and possible connections as important road linkages between developments.
+No acceptable outcome is provided. elopment integrates small-scale local centres that: service the local neighbourhood; and do not prejudice the ongoing operation of the Mareeba town centre.
 AO9 No acceptable outcome is provided.
-If in the Stable precinct PO10 Development does not involve a density of residential development that is likely to prejudice the ongoing use of land within the AO10.1 Development does not result in a higher accommodation density than currently exists. inct for stables, having regard to the ing level of amenity.
+If in t the Stable precinct reside preju ellopment does not involve a density of ential development that is likely to dice the ongoing use of land within the AO10.1 Development does not result in a higher accommodation density than currently exists. nct for stables, having regard to the ng level of amenity.
 AO10.2 Development does not result in the creation of any new lots.

 Performance outcomes Acceptable outcomes If in the Mareeba Airport precinct PO11 Development does not prejudice the ongoing operations or future development intentions of the Mareeba Airport.
 AO11 Development is limited to activities which have a direct associated with aviation.
 If in the Town centre core precinct PO12 Development is to be of a scale and form which complements the character of the precinct, having regard to: (a) building location; (b) building height; (c) interface with the street; and (d) scale of windows, doors and structural elements AO12 No acceptable outcome is provided.
 PO13 The character and style of buildings in the main street, including those representing the booming tobacco period of the 1950's and 1960's is maintained and protected.
 AO13.1 Buildings are re-used for new uses without alteration to their: (a) height; (b) width (at street frontage); (c) vertical or horizontal patterning; and (d) materials.
 Note-Refer to Planning Scheme Policy 1 - Character Area Design Guidelines for additional guidance in relation to the development outcomes sought.
-AO13.2 Development on sites identified as building façade to be retained that retains the external (street facing) facade(s) of the building will qualify for a 10% reduction on If in the Town centre fringe precinct car parking.
-PO14 Development does not undermine the role of the Town centre core precinct as Mareeba's primary retail and commercial precinct.
+AO13.2 Development on sites identified as building façade to be retained that retains the external (street facing) facade(s) of the building will qualify for a 10% reduction on car parking.
+If in the Town centre fringe precinct PO14 Development does not undermine the role of the Town centre core precinct as Mareeba's primary retail and commercial precinct.
 AO14 No acceptable outcome is provided.